YFaris/UnionCut/README.md

 # UnionCut

-This repository provides the official implementation of methods (i.e. UnionCut and UnionSeg) proposed in the paper titled "Ensemble Foreground Management for Unsupervised Object Discovery" (ICCV2025).
+This repository provides the official implementation of methods (i.e. UnionCut and UnionSeg) proposed in the paper titled "Ensemble Foreground Management for Unsupervised Object Discovery" (ICCV2025 Highlight).

 Link to the [preprint](https://arxiv.org/abs/2507.20860).